src-d/blog/content/upcoming/enry.md

 This files are parsed to retrieve the necessary information.
 Then the source files in *enry*  that offer this information to the rest of the project are generated and encapsulated as an internal subpackage [data](https://github.com/src-d/enry/tree/master/data).

-Whole process is automatic and you only need to run `go generate` from the project's root directory to launch it.
-It allows *enry* get updated without complex modifications when *linguist* adds new information.
+The whole process is automated and you only need to run `go generate` from the project's root directory to launch it.
+It allows *enry* to get updated without complex modifications when *linguist* adds new information.

-## Does enry actually improve performance?
+## Does enry actually have better performance?
-*enry*'s' language detection has been compared with *linguist*.
+*enry*'s language detection has been compared with *linguist*.
 In order to do that, linguist's project directory [linguist/samples](https://github.com/github/linguist/tree/master/samples) was used as a set of files to run benchmarks against.

 The number of language detections for each file in samples directory and per each time interval in a logarithmic scale has been measured for both tools, getting the following results:
 ```